Dodgers Spring Training

 The White Sox dugout is on the first base side.
 To make sure you're on the Chicago side of the stadium, buy your tickets in sections 1-14 or 102-114.

-All seats are painted a caramel color (no kidding) but only the most exclusive sections (14-16) of Home Plate Club seats have cup holders, meaning most don't.
+All seats are painted a caramel color (no kidding) but only the exclusive Home Plate Box seats in sections 14 & 15 have cup holders, meaning most seats in the stadium don't.

 Handicap accessible seating is available in platforms on the concourse above these sections: 3, 4, 11, 15, 26, 27, 102, 103, 104, 106, 107, 112, 118, 121, 124, 126, 127, 128.
 Two other sections - 108 and 123 - have wheelchair accessible platforms above them but are taken up by TV cameras if the game is televised.